 For urgent liver transplantation, recipient prioritisation and allocation of donor livers is conducted on an Australia and New Zealand-wide basis (i.e. binational listing).
 This is because the populations served by the individual jurisdictions (Australian States and New Zealand) are too small to realistically offer a good chance of a donor liver becoming available for urgent patients in the necessary timeframe.
 It has been agreed that patients fitting the criteria for urgent listing should have access to donor livers across all of Australia and New Zealand.
 Since less than 10% of liver transplants are performed in urgent patients, this does not seriously impact upon waitlisted patients with chronic liver disease.
 However, to reduce the possibility that patients with chronic liver disease might be adversely affected by urgent listings, two categories of urgency exist.
 Extremely sick patients are placed in category 1: any donor liver that becomes available anywhere in Australia or New Zealand is automatically offered to a patient in category 1.
 It is possible, however, that there might be patients with chronic liver disease who are on the waiting list and, although not listed as urgent, may be at greater risk of dying than an urgent patient in Category 2a.
-Thus, when a donor liver becomes available in a given jurisdiction and there is a category 2a patient listed elsewhere in Australia or New Zealand, a discussion needs to occur between the jurisdiction listing the category 2a patient and the jurisdiction where the liver is available to ensure that the liver is in fact directed to the sickest patient.
+Thus, when a donor liver becomes available in a given jurisdiction and there is a category 2a patient listed elsewhere in Australia or New Zealand, a discussion needs to occur between the jurisdiction listing the category 2a patient.
 In practice, this is usually to the category 2a patient.